devlinjunker/template.webpack.fend/README.md

 2. Create HTML files in `src/`
     - add HtmlWebpackPlugin instances for each new output page in webpack.config.js
     - add svg icons with `@svg()` using custom svg-pre-loader
-3. Add javascript files and reference in `src/entry.js`  (for up your application
+3. Add javascript files and create entry file (reference in `src/example/` directory)
-    - add additional javascript entry points in webpack.config.js
+    - add javascript entry point configs in webpack.config.js
-    - create handlebars partials and import then add to DOM
+    - create handlebars partials and import, then add to DOM
-4. Add CSS files to `src` and import in javascript
+4. Add CSS files to `src/` and import in javascript
    - or install CSS libraries with npm and import
 5. Use `npm run start-watch` to compile and run dev server + tests in watch mode
    - or `npm run start-dev` to run the dev server and reload on changes